 The Association participates in three District sponsored benefit plans.
-These plans include a multi-employer defined benefit pension plan, the AgFirst Farm Credit Retirement Plan, which is a final average pay plan (FAP Plan).
-In addition, the Association participates in a multi-employer defined benefit other postretirement benefits plan (OPEB Plan), the Farm Credit Benefits Alliance Retiree and Disabled Medical and Dental Plan, and a defined contribution 401(k) plan.
-The risks of participating in these multi-employer plans are different from single-employer plans in the following aspects:
+These plans include a multiemployer defined benefit pension plan, the AgFirst Farm Credit Retirement Plan, which is a final average pay plan (FAP Plan).
+In addition, the Association participates in a multiemployer defined benefit other postretirement benefits plan (OPEB Plan), the Farm Credit Benefits Alliance Retiree and Disabled Medical and Dental Plan, and a defined contribution 401(k) plan.
+The risks of participating in these multiemployer plans are different from single employer plans in the following aspects:

-- 1. Assets contributed to multi-employer plans by one employer may be used to provide benefits to employees of other participating employers. - 2.
+- 1. Assets contributed to multiemployer plans by one employer may be used to provide benefits to employees of other participating employers. - 2.
 If a participating employer stops contributing to the plan, the unfunded obligations of the plan may be borne by the remaining participating employers. - 3.
-If the Association chooses to stop participating in some of its multi-employer plans, the Association may be required to contribute to eliminate the underfunded status of the plan.
+If the Association chooses to stop participating in some of its multiemployer plans, the Association may be required to contribute to eliminate the underfunded status of the plan.

-The District's multi-employer plans are not subject to ERISA and no Form 5500 is required.
+The District's multiemployer plans are not subject to ERISA and no Form 5500 is required.
 As such, the following information is neither available for nor applicable to the plans:

-- 1. The Employee Identification Number (EIN) and three-digit Pension Plan Number - 2.
-The most recent Pension Protection Act (PPA) zone status.
-Among other factors, plans in the red zone are generally less than 65 percent funded, plans in the yellow zone are less than 80 percent funded, and plans in the green zone are at least 80 percent funded. - 3.
-The "FIP/RP Status" indicating whether a financial improvement plan (FIP) or a rehabilitation plan (RP) is either pending or has been implemented. - 4.
+- 1. The Employer Identification Number (EIN) and three-digit Pension Plan Number - The most recent Pension Protection Act (PPA) zone status.
+Among other factors, plans in the red zone are generally less than 65 percent funded, plans in the yellow zone are less than 80 percent funded, and plans in the green zone are at least 80 percent funded. - The "FIP/RP Status" indicating whether a financial improvement plan (FIP) or a rehabilitation plan (RP) is either pending or has been implemented. - 4.
 The expiration date(s) of collective-bargaining agreement(s).

 The FAP Plan covers employees hired prior to January 1, 2003 and includes other District employees that are not employees of the Association.
 It is accounted for as a multiemployer plan.
 The related net benefit plan obligations are not included in the Association's Balance Sheets but are included in the Combined Balance Sheets for the AgFirst District.
-FAP Plan expenses included in employee benefit costs on the Association's Statements of Income were \$1,944 for 2018, \$1,572 for 2017, and \$2,079 for 2016.
-At December 31, 2018, 2017, and 2016, the total liability balance for the FAP Plan presented in the District Combined Balance Sheets is \$94,491, \$139,104, and \$119,000, respectively.
-The FAP Plan is 89.56 percent, 86.41 percent, and 86.96 percent funded to the projected benefit obligation as of December 31, 2018, 2017, and 2016, respectively.
+FAP Plan expenses included in employee benefit costs on the Association's Statements of Income were \$1,612 for 2019, \$1,944 for 2018, and \$1,572 for 2017.
+At December 31, 2019, 2018, and 2017, the total liability balance for the FAP Plan presented in the District Combined Balance Sheets was \$129,713, \$94,491, and \$139,104, respectively.
+The FAP Plan was 87.55 percent, 89.56 percent, and 86.41 percent funded to the projected benefit obligation as of December 31, 2019, 2018, and 2017, respectively.